shipt/py-volley/docs/docs/index.md

 Apply the `stream_app` decorator to your function.
 The message received by your function is a single message consumed from the Kafka topic.

 You return a list of tuples from your function.
-Each list element contains `Tuple[<name_of_queue>, message_object]` these are the messages and their destionation (queue) that Volley will produce for you.
+Each list element contains `Tuple[<name_of_queue>, message_object]` these are the messages and their destination (queue) that Volley will produce for you.

 ```python
 from volley.data_models import GenericMessage